-It is the applicant's responsibility to provide referees with the information that they need in order to complete their assessments.
+It is the applicant's responsibility to provide referees with the information that they need to complete their assessments.

 The referees' letters are governed by the Access to Information Act and Privacy Act.
+Applicants do not have access to the content of the assessment submitted by referees.